The Club (Turkish TV series)

-The Club (Kulüp) is a 2021 Turkish period drama streaming television series directed by Seren Yüce and Zeynep Günay Tan and starring Gökçe Bahadır, Barış Arduç, Salih Bademci, Fırat Tanış, Metin Akdülger and Asude Kalebek.
+The Club (Kulüp) is a Turkish period drama television series directed by Seren Yüce and Zeynep Günay Tan and starring Gökçe Bahadır, Barış Arduç, Salih Bademci, Fırat Tanış, Metin Akdülger and Asude Kalebek.
 The show was released on Netflix on 5 November 2021, with season one consisting of 10 episodes, divided into two parts of 6 and 4 episodes respectively.
 Part 2 premiered on 6 January 2022.
+The second season premiered on 15 September 2023.

 Premise

 Matilda, an ex-convict, works in one of the most prominent nightclubs of Istanbul in 1955.
 Trying to establish a good relationship with her daughter, Matilda struggles to keep her daughter Raşel away from Pera's troublemaker, Fıstık İsmet.
 Matilda also tries to stand against her boss Orhan, nightclub manager Çelebi and artist Selim.

 Plot

+Season 1

-In 1950s Istanbul, Matilda is released from prison as part of a general amnesty after serving time for murder.
-A Sephardic Jew, she applies at the local community center for travel papers for her to make aliyah to Israel when the rabbi informs her about her daughter, Raşel, who was taken away from her as an infant and is now a delinquent jailed for breaking into a nightclub managed by Çelebi.
-Matilda is initially reluctant to have anything to do with her daughter but changes her mind, but at the prison, she is spotted by Çelebi, who from being willing not to press charges suddenly demands that Matilda work for her in the club, located in the Pera district.
+In 1950s Istanbul, Matilda Aseo is released from prison as part of a general amnesty after serving time for murder.
+A Sephardic Jew, she applies at the local Jewish center to migrate to Israel when the rabbi informs her about her daughter, Raşel, who was taken away from her as an infant and has been jailed for breaking into the Club Istanbul, a nightclub managed by Çelebi, prompting her to forego her departure.
+At the prison, Matilda runs into Çelebi, who demands that she work for him in the club, located in the Pera district, in exchange for Raşel‘s freedom and a place to stay.
 Raşel is initially hostile to Matilda, but opens up when her mother explains her past.

 During the Second World War, Matilda belonged to a prominent business-minded family that was targeted by a discriminatory tax by ultranationalist Turks.
-Matilda had fallen in love with a Muslim employee who later betrayed the location of their savings, leading to the arrest of Matilda's brother and father, who later died in a labor camp.
-In revenge, Matilda shot her boyfriend and was imprisoned, but not before realizing that she was pregnant.
-Angry at her daughter's father, she chose to give up Raşel to the care of the local Jewish orphanage.
-Matilda eventually realizes that she had met Çelebi before her imprisonment, and after confronting him, he admits that he was one of the family's servants who tried to warn them about her boyfriend's betrayal, only to be framed for theft and fired.
-Eventually, tensions between Matilda and Çelebi escalate until the former chooses to stand up on behalf of her colleagues and demand better treatment from the club's owner, Orhan.
-Orhan agrees to split management of the Club, with Çelebi managing the stage and Matilda taking care of the backstage and the star singer, Selim Songür.
+Matilda had fallen in love with an ethnic Turkish employee named Mümtaz who later betrayed the location of their savings, leading to the arrest of Matilda's father, who later died in a labor camp, and her brother, who escaped to the United States.
+In revenge, Matilda fatally shot Mümtaz and was imprisoned, but not before realizing that she was pregnant.
+Angry at her daughter's father, she gave up Raşel to the care of the local Jewish orphanage.

+Matilda realizes that she had met Çelebi before her imprisonment, and after confronting him, he reveals that he was Aziz, a servant who tried to warn the Aseos about Mümtaz's betrayal, only to be framed for theft and fired.
+Eventually, tensions between Matilda and Çelebi escalate until she chooses to stand up on behalf of her colleagues and demand better treatment from the club's owner, Orhan, who agrees to split the club’s management between Çelebi, who retains control of the stage, and Matilda, who takes care of the backstage and the star singer, Selim Songür.